craigsloggett-lab/.github/README.md

-# .github
+# Craig Sloggett's Lab
-The special repository used to add a README.md to the public profile of this organization.
+This GitHub organization is used to house all of the code used to build-out my lab.
+There are also some useful templates and supporting projects.